csvpath/csvpath/README.md

 Qualifiers are tokens added to variable, header, and function names.
 They are separated from the names and each other with `.` characters.
 Each qualifier causes the qualified match component to behave in a different way than it otherwise would.

-<a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>Read about qualifiers here.</a>
+Qualifiers are quite powerful and deserve a close look. <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>Read about qualifiers here.</a>

 <a name="examples"></a>
 ## More Examples